TobiasReize/coderr_backend/README.md

 ## A Django-based Backend project for a freelance developer platform.
 You can login as a customer or a business user.
 Customer make orders and create reviews, Business user can create offers and manage the orders.
 You can use the easy demo login.<br/>
 Coderr uses the Django and Django Restframework (DRF) to provide individual endpoints, authentication, permissions, filtering, ordering and pagination.

-This project is part of the coderr_frontend.
+This project is part of the coderr_frontend_v1.1.0 Changes in the config.js: customer guest username: "customer_gest" and business guest username: "business_guest"

 ## How to install this repository (Backend):